Stephen-Seo/AnotherAURHelper/README.md

 See the `example_config.toml` for more configuration.
 It should be commented enough for figuring out how to use it.

+# Setting up the Repository

+Create a directory for where you will store built packages and the repository.

+The name of the repo must be similar to the `repo` specified in the config.

+For example, if your repo's name is `MyAURRepo`, then `repo` should be set to `.../MyAURRepo.db.tar`.

+You must also create symlinks such that `MyAURRepo.db` points to `MyAURRepo.db.tar` and `MyAURRepo.files` points to `MyAURRepo.files.tar`.

+To use the repository, you can add an entry to your `/etc/pacman.conf` with the
+following:

+    [MyAURRepo]
+    SigLevel = Required TrustAll
+    Include = file:///home/MyAURRepoDirectory

+Note that `SigLevel` is set expecting the `MyAURRepo.db` file to be signed.

+# Making your system trust the new Repository

+Export the public key from your `signingGPGDirectory`.

+    GNUPGHOME=mySigningGNUPGDir gpg --export MySigningKeyName > $HOME/MySigningKey.pub

+Use `pacman-key` to add and trust it.

+    sudo pacman-key -a $HOME/MySigningKey.pub

+First check that the name is unique:

+    sudo pacman-key --finger MySigningKeyName

+Then trust it:

+    sudo pacman-key --lsign-key MySigningKeyName

+After these steps, `pacman` should now trust the packages and repository signed by the GPG key you set up.

 # Using the AUR Helper

 Typically, you will invoke: